Anastacia: 2023–2024: Our Songs

 On April 28, 2023, Anastacia released a single titled "Best Days", a loosely translated cover of "Tage Wie Diese (Days Like These)" by German punk rock band Die Toten Hosen.
 She also announced that her eighth studio album is called Our Songs.
 In the United Kingdom, "Best Days" debuted at number 70 on the Singles Downloads Chart Top 100 on May 5, 2023.
 On May 19, 2023, Anastacia was a guest performer as Kangaroo on the French series Mask Singer, where she sang "Don't Let the Sun Go Down on Me" by Elton John.
 The second single, a cover of Reamonn's "Supergirl", was released on July 14, 2023.

 On September 21, 2023, Anastacia announced that she is joining German singer Peter Maffay on his Farewell Tour in 2024.
 She released the video of their duet "Just You" on the same day; the song was originally performed by Maffay as "So bist du" in 1979.
 On September 22, 2023, Anastacia released Our Songs.
-The album received a Gold certification in Germany, and a special Gold Deluxe Edition of Our Songs is set to be released on June 21, 2024.
+The album received a Gold certification in Germany, and a special Gold Deluxe Edition of Our Songs was released on June 21, 2024.

 In December 2023, she performed at Night of the Proms in Germany, 11 years after her previous appearance at the event.
 In addition to singing her own songs, Anastacia performed "Broken Strings" with English singer James Morrison.